egg1245/se-toolkit-lab-6/README.md

 > "Everybody should implement an agent loop at some point.
 It's the hello-world of agentic engineering."

-You've used AI agents throughout the course — now you'll build one from scratch.

-You have a running Learning Management Service — a backend, a database full of analytics data, and a frontend dashboard.
-Your project has a wiki full of documentation that nobody reads.
-You will build a CLI agent that reads the docs for you, answers questions about the course, connects to the live system to do something actually useful, and then prove it works against a benchmark.
+You will build a CLI agent that can answer questions by reading the lab docs, connecting to your VM backend.
+You then will evaluate the agents against a benchmark.

 ```
 ┌──────────────────────────────────────────────────────────────┐
-│  Student's VM                                                │
+│  Your VM                                                     │
 │                                                              │
 │  ┌──────────────┐     ┌──────────────────────────────────┐   │
-│  │  agent.py    │────▶│  OpenRouter API (free LLM)       │   │
+│  │  agent.py    │────▶│  OpenRouter API                  │   │
-│  │  (CLI)       │◀────│  tool calling models              │   │
+│  │  (CLI)       │◀────│  (a free LLM with tool use)      │   │
 │  └──────┬───────┘     └──────────────────────────────────┘   │
 │         │                                                    │
 │         │ tool calls                                         │
-│         ├──────────▶ read_file(path) ──▶ wiki/, source code  │
+│         ├──────────▶ read_file(path) ──▶ source code, wiki/  │
-│         ├──────────▶ list_files(dir)  ──▶ wiki/, directories │
+│         ├──────────▶ list_files(dir)  ──▶ files and folders  │
 │         ├──────────▶ query_api(path)  ──▶ localhost:42002    │
 │         │                                                    │
 │  ┌──────┴───────┐                                            │